Free delivery for purchases over 50 EUR

 Cart

 To enjoy the exceptional properties of linen for a long time, it’s also important to give the attention linen deserves.
-The rule of thumb to keep your linen fabrics looking beautiful for years to come – check the linen items care recommendation on the label.
+The rule of thumb is to keep your linen fabrics looking beautiful for years to come – check the linen items care recommendation on the label.
 It specifies the washing and drying of linen textile items which helps to prevent surface fibers from breaking.

 If there is none, or you would still like to make sure – what’s the best for your linen materials, check out the tips below.
 Being aware of the topics: